zohabp/Economic-Data-Analysis/README.md

    - Retrieved state-level unemployment and labor force participation data.
    - Formatted the data with consistent monthly frequency and aligned time indexes.
 3. **Focus Period:** April 2020 onward, corresponding to the start of pandemic-related lockdowns and labor market changes.
+**Analysis Approach:**
+  - Generate grid plots of all states showing unemployment and participation trends.
+  - Create a more detailed dual-axis plot for a specific state (California) to illustrate the relationship between unemployment and participation during the pandemic.